 Aunt Taibele

-By Sarah Hamer-Jacklyn, translated by Miranda Cooper
+Sarah Hamer-Jacklyn, translated by Miranda Cooper, published on July 29, 2020.

 Sarah Hamer-Jacklyn (1905–1975) was born in Nowo-Radomsk (today Radomsko), Poland, where she was raised in a Hasidic family.
 Her family immigrated to Toronto in 1914, after which she moved to New York City, where she pursued a career as a Yiddish actress and as a writer.
 Beginning in 1934, she had stories printed in numerous Yiddish newspapers and periodicals, publishing three collections before her death in 1975.
 “Aunt Taibele” comes from Shtot un shtetl (City and Town, 1965).